heterodb/pg-strom/man/install.md

     - So, we recommend to expand the variable for a certain margin.
     - ```shared_buffers = 10GB```
     - Please consider to apply **SSD-to-GPU Direct SQL Execution** to process larger than system's physical RAM size.
-    - Please consider to apply **Columnar Cache** if you want to cache particular tables.
 - **work_mem**
     - Although it depends on the workloads, the initial configuration of `work_mem` is too small to choose the optimal query execution plan on analytic queries.
     - An typical example is, disk-based merge sort may be chosen instead of the in-memory quick-sorting.